acherrera/PiLapse/README.md

-# PiLapse - the program for making time lapse videos with your Raspberry Pi and
+# PiLapse!
-a Pi camera!
+The program for making time lapse videos with your Raspberry Pi and a Pi camera!

 # How to use